Introduction to Research Computing on the Great Lakes Cluster

 Please prepare and test your computer’s ability to make remote connections before class; we cannot stop to debug connection issues during the class.

-A Zoom link will be provided to the participants the day before the class.
+A Zoom link will be provided to all registrants for those who choose to attend remotely.
 Registration is required.
 Please note this session will be recorded.